 Until recently, Florida did not allow notaries to notarize documents online.
 A new law now allows online notary documentation – effective January 1, 2019.

-To understand more about how digital real estate closings works and how they save you a lot of time, please contact our office.
+To understand more about how digital real estate closings work and how they save you a lot of time, please contact our office.
 We’re ready to answer all your questions.